 How to become a Counselor in Hawaii

 Below are basic guidelines for those wishing to earn their counseling certification in Hawaii.
-Most requirements such as earning your Master's degree, completing 3000 hours of supervised experience and passing the NCE examination have been and will continue to be mandatory in the Hawaii counseling licensure process.
+Most of these requirements, such as earning your Master’s degree, completing 3200 hours of supervised experience and passing the NCE examination, are likely to continue to be mandatory in the Hawaii counseling licensure process.
 However, it is wise to contact the Hawaii Board of Professional and Vocational Licensing at (808) 586-3000 to make sure you are on the right track.

 Congratulations!
-Being a high school graduate already researching Hawaii counseling certification requirements shows motivation and initiative that will serve you well throughout your life.
+Being a high school graduate already researching Hawaii counseling certification requirements shows motivation and initiative that can serve you well throughout your life.

-Right now, the most important step you can take is to start earning your associate's or bachelor's degree in psychology or a related field.
-In order to be eligible for Hawaii counseling licensure, you will need to have at least a Master's degree.
+If you’re intending to become a counselor, it’s a good idea to start off by earning your associate’s or bachelor’s degree in psychology or a related field.
+In order to be eligible for Hawaii counseling licensure, a Master’s degree or higher is generally required, so start with an undergraduate degree and work your way up.

 Click on the links below to browse schools offering programs in psychology and counseling!